- See a full list of publications

-In September 2016, Nicoletta was a guest lecturer on Modernism at Masaryk University in Brno, Czech Republic.
-In 2015-16 Nicoletta was the recipient of a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities (University of Edinburgh).
+Prior to York, Nicoletta was the recipient of a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities (University of Edinburgh) in 2015-16.
 She has also tutored and lectured extensively at Durham University for both the English and Italian departments, as well as for the MA in Translation Studies.
 She completed her PhD in English Literature also at Durham University in 2015 with a thesis on T. S. Eliot’s use of light and dark imagery in his poetry and drama.
 In the summer of 2014, she was a Visiting Fellow at Harvard University.

 Nicoletta is committed to excellence in teaching.
 She holds a Postgraduate Certificate in Academic Practice from Durham University and is a Fellow of the Higher Education Academy.
 She is a member of the University-wide Standing Committee on Assessment.